-Strong customer authentication (SCA) is a requirement under the second Payment Services Directive (PSD2) and due to come into force for eCommerce card payments on December 31, 2020.
-ACI has developed industry-specific guides to PSD2 and SCA to help banks, merchants, issuers and acquirers:
+Strong customer authentication (SCA) is a requirement under the second Payment Services Directive (PSD2) and due to come into force for eCommerce card payments on December 31, 2020 in the EU and on September 14, 2021 in the U.K. ACI has developed industry-specific resource centers to help banks, merchants, issuers, acquirers and PSPs:

 - Understand the full scope of SCA and its associated regulations